Apply for a Grant

 Criteria for Applications

-7) Monetary award applications will not generally be considered from any organisation where funding would normally have been derived from local or national government.
-However, funding will be considered under exceptional circumstances where we deem grant aid to be of specific benefit to Penrith and its immediate environs.
+6. Monetary award applications will not generally be considered from any organisation where funding would normally have been derived from local or national government.
+However, funding will be considered under exceptional circumstances where grant funding can help access larger sums under the concept of matched funding.

 - Encouraging others to join the lottery, such as members of your group, volunteers, customers and businesses;

 - Distributing flyers and membership forms;